 So, how did the Echelon Long Sleeve Jersey and 3/4 Bibshorts perform?
 In a word stellar.

-The combination of fabrics, fit and performance all tallied into the ideal garments for facing a cool day, providing the requisite amount of warmth, loft and feel against the body that enabled me to spend long-days in the saddle chasing the borders and hedgerows of small western Massachusetts townships, all-the-while feeling warm and comfortable.
+The combination of fabrics, fit and performance all tallied into the ideal garments for facing a chilly day, providing the requisite amount of warmth, loft and feel against the body that enabled me to spend long-days in the saddle chasing the borders and hedgerows of small western Massachusetts townships, all-the-while feeling warm and comfortable.

 I particularly liked the fit of the garments, which I would classify as being a race-cut, meaning they’re designed to fit tight against the body in typical European fashion.